 If you are unsure which citation style is most appropriate for the work you are doing, consult your professor, or a librarian.

-A style guide (such as those available at the Health Sciences Library) can help you learn how to cite sources in a particular style.
+A style guide (such as those available through the Health Sciences Library) can help you learn how to cite sources in a particular style.

 Author: Paul Wicker